caioaao/hse-aml-final-project/README.md

 I really wanted a quick win here, so I just used [this rules of thumb](https://towardsdatascience.com/17-rules-of-thumb-for-building-a-neural-network-93356f9930af) to get a decent score.
 The preprocessor is the same as SGD.

+I didn't do much HPO, just used early stopping for finding a good number of epochs and tuned the initial learning rate for the ADAM optimizer to have a nice learning curve.

 ## Experiments

 We define an experiment as a feature-set + an algorithm.
 Their evaluation are the validation score and the public LB score (also our generalization score).
 Since our amount of submissions is limited I didn't send every result to the competition and used my validation score to choose the ones I submitted.